widefix/actual_db_schema/README.md

 # ActualDbSchema

 Keep consistent DB schema across branches in your Rails project.
 Just install `actual_db_schema` gem and run `db:migrate` in branches as usual.
+It automatically rolls back not relavant migrations (*phantom migrations*).
 No additional steps needed.

-## Why ActualDbSchema?
+## Why ActualDbSchema

 To grasp the purpose of this gem and the issue it addresses, review the problem definition outlined below.